rhydin/onlinehost/README.md

 * `~set channel:admin @username` Server or channel owner can allow someone to manage channel-related bot settings.
 Admins cannot add/remove admins.
 * `~set [module] <on|off> [server|channel|@user]` Turn on/off specific functionality for a specified entity.
 * `~set scores:method <sum|table|function|default> [optional name for table or function]` set how dice are scored.

+## Getting Support

+Issues can be opened here on Github, or you can reach out to me on my beta testing server at: https://discord.gg/t6k3EQZ